Melgund Recreation, Arts and Culture

 Key Claims

-Project activities will generate criteria air contaminants including PM2.5, NOx, and trace metals.
+Project activities will generate a wide range of CACs including diesel particulate matter and trace metals.

 Residual effects on air quality are expected to have a low degree and low likelihood of occurrence.